TabTrade Review 2026

 How We Tested TabTrade

-- Searched for it on Saint Lucia’s regulatory databases to confirm legitimacy.
+- We searched for it on Saint Lucia’s regulatory databases to confirm legitimacy.
 It is a real company registered there.

-- Checked 10 major regulator databases, including the UK FCA and Germany BaFin, for any news or announcements that TabTrade may be a scam or a clone.
+- We checked 10 major regulator databases, including the UK FCA and Germany BaFin, for any news or announcements that TabTrade may be a scam or a clone.
 We found no evidence.

-- Reviewed TabTrade’s public legal materials, including its Financial Services Guide, to identify how the broker describes its execution model, complaints handling, client protections and fees.
+- We reviewed TabTrade’s public legal materials, including its Financial Services Guide, to identify how the broker describes its execution model, complaints handling, client protections and fees.

-- Checked whether features marketed on the website, including cTrader, FIX API and MAM/PAMM, were clearly documented and available enough to assess beyond headline marketing claims.
+- We checked whether features marketed on the website, including cTrader, FIX API and MAM/PAMM, were clearly documented and available enough to assess beyond headline marketing claims.

-- Scoured every inch of its website using an Apple Mac, iPhone, and Samsung Galaxy, all with the latest operating systems, to check the tools that are available, such as the economic calendar, work as described.
+- We scoured every inch of its website using an Apple Mac, iPhone, and Samsung Galaxy, all with the latest operating systems, to check the tools that are available, such as the economic calendar, work as described.
+The calculator we had issues with on Mac.

-- Sent over five queries to the TabTrade team across email and live chat – speaking directly with human agents, as well as its AI chatbot.
+- We sent over 10 queries to the TabTrade team across email and live chat – speaking directly with human agents, as well as its AI chatbot.

-- Looked for feedback from the wider trading community from three well-regarded review and forum websites.
+- We looked for feedback from the wider trading community from three well-regarded review and forum websites.

 FAQs